Single-layer framework of variational tensor network states: Method

 (ii).
 Compute the energy $E(X_0)$ through Eq.~(\ref{Eq:ExpH}). where either boundary matrix product state \cite{Vidal-TEBD, Orus-TEBD} or CTMRG (this work) can be used to contract the single-layer tensor network $\langle\Psi(X_0)|\Psi(X_0)\rangle$ with nested structure explained in Sec.~\ref{Sec:NTN}.
 In this step, one can use automatic differentiation software packages, such as PyTorch \cite{Pytorch} and Zygote \cite{Zygote} (this work), to implement the contraction algorithm.
 Once $E(X_0)$ is obtained, the gradient $\frac{\partial E(X)}{\partial X}\big|_{X=X_0}$ can be evaluated through Eq.~(\ref{Eq:AD}) efficiently and automatically.

 (iii).
-Using the gradient information obtained in step (ii), we can employ the gradient-based optimization algorithm, such as Adam and L-BFGS \cite{OptBook} (this work), to get $X_1$, the following prediction of the solution of Eq.~(\ref{Eq:OptPro}).
+Using the gradient information obtained in step (ii), we can employ gradient-based optimization algorithm, such as Adam and L-BFGS \cite{OptBook} (this work), to get $X_1$, the updated estimate of the solution of Eq.~(\ref{Eq:OptPro}).
 Then update the parameter by setting $X_0=X_1$ and obtain a new PEPS $|\Psi(X_0)\rangle$.

 (iv).
 Repeat steps (ii) and (iii) until the energy $E$ converges or the gradient stops decreasing.
 Finally, we regard the output $X_1$ as an approximate solution of Eq.~(\ref{Eq:OptPro}) and $|\Psi(X_1)\rangle$ as an approximate ground state correspondingly.